tomhendra/courses/README.md

 11. **[Master the Coding Interview: Data Structures & Algorithms](master-the-coding-interview)**.\
     This course goes less in depth than Colt Steele's, and the solutions are similar.
 However I wanted to gain an additional perspective on CS subjects, plus this course also covers non-technical advice to succeed in interviews.

-Up until this point I had been mainly using Udemy as a learning resource.
-Frontend Masters provides content taught by industry experts, which gives confidence in the quality of material being delivered.
-It is aimed at intermediate to advanced level engineers, so moving forward with this platform is a natural progression.

-My daily schedule going forward is as follows.

-- Frontend Masters: 3 hours
-- LeetCode sessions: 2 hours
-- Project building: 3 hours
-- Egghead.io: Any gaps in knowledge that arise during project building.

 12. **[Frontend Masters Learning Paths: Beginner]()**